Preventing RSV in adults

 Can pregnant women get the RSV vaccine?

-The Center for Disease Control recommends that pregnant women between 32-36 weeks pregnant should get the RSV vaccine.
-The vaccine has been proven to help protect newborns from a serious RSV illness.
-The vaccine is usually given from September through January.
+The CDC also recommends that pregnant women in their third trimester should get the RSV vaccine.
+The vaccine has been proven to help protect babies after they are born from a serious RSV illness.
+The vaccine is usually given between 32-36 weeks of pregnancy during September through January.

 What are the symptoms of RSV?